-Bord na Móna and Offaly GAA have a ten year partnership naming agreement for Bord na Móna O’Connor Park in Tullamore, Co Offaly.
-Bord na Móna, a significant employer in Offaly and right across the midlands with in excess of 2,100 staff, has a long and distinguished history with the GAA and in particular the people of Offaly.
+Bord na Móna and Offaly GAA have a ten-year partnership naming agreement for Bord na Móna O’Connor Park in Tullamore, Co Offaly.
+Bord na Móna, a significant employer in Offaly and right across the Midlands, has a long and distinguished history with the GAA and in particular the people of Offaly.
 This deal will further enhance the links between both organisations and provides ongoing support and investment for the future of Offaly GAA.

 Commenting at the launch of the naming agreement in Bord na Móna O’Connor Park, Offaly County Board Chairman, Tommy Byrne, said; “This is a very natural fit for both organisations.
 Everybody across the county knows the value Bord na Móna has brought to the people of Offaly down through the years.
 This naming agreement demonstrates real confidence by them in the entire Offaly GAA structure and we are delighted to have them come on board with us in what is a very positive step for all concerned.”